DreikomAG/scripts/AzureAdDeployer/README.md

 ### General

-- Generates HTML report to yoor Desktop
+- Generates a HTML report to your Desktop called `AzureAdDeployer-Report.html`

 ### Azure Active Directory